projectcipher/cipher/README.md

-# Guides
+# Cipher's Guidebook 🌊

 [Cipher](http://projectcipher.io) is a launchpad into code.
-This our collection of guides that will introduce you to programming!
+This the guidebook that will introduce you to programming!

 Guides are lessons that help familiarize you with new coding concepts.